 As the public education reformer John Dewey said “we can have facts without thinking but we cannot have thinking without facts.”
 How can our discussions be better informed?
 How can we share perspectives and experiences in positive ways?

 Our guides can help inform, and help citizens practice, civic dialogue.
-You can scroll through these guides on this site or download them as PDFs.
+You can scroll through these guides on this site by clicking on the titles to the left, or download them as PDFs by using the links on the “Discussion Guides” page (see button on upper right).
+If scrolling through the electronic copies, be sure to review the “About” page which serves as the intro to each of the guides.